 Please consider the following general eligibility requirements before applying for a Newberry fellowship.
 Some specific fellowships have additional eligibility requirements; please see the descriptions listed under Long-Term Fellowships, Short-Term Fellowships, and Publication Subventions for further details.

-Long-Term Fellowships are open only to postdoctoral scholars who have been awarded the PhD degree by the Newberry’s application deadline.
+Long-Term Fellowships are open only to postdoctoral scholars who have been awarded the PhD degree or other equivalent terminal degree by the Newberry’s application deadline.

 Short-Term Fellowships are open to faculty members and postdoctoral scholars; PhD candidates with “All But Dissertation” (ABD) status; and scholars with terminal degrees in areas that do not offer a PhD (such as MFA, MLIS, MSW, JD, etc.).

 The Newberry will only consider applicants who have achieved ABD status or terminal degree status by the Newberry’s application deadline.
 Applicants pursuing masters degrees in fields that grant PhDs are not eligible for Newberry fellowships.
-The Jan and Frank Cicero and the Arthur and Lila Weinberg Fellowship are exceptions to this rule, as they are open to individuals who do not have an advanced degree or are not working in academia, and who are working on creative projects.
+The Jan and Frank Cicero, the Arthur and Lila Weinberg Fellowship, and the Newberry Historical Fiction Writing Fellowship are exceptions to this rule, as they are open to individuals who do not have an advanced degree or are not working in academia, and who are working on creative projects.

 - Citizens of foreign nations are eligible for all fellowships except the National Endowment for the Humanities (NEH) Fellowships.

 - Only applicants of North American Indian heritage are eligible for the Susan Kelly Power and Helen Hornbeck Tanner and Frances C. Allen Fellowships.

 Applicants whose principal residence or place of employment is located within the Chicago-metropolitan area are not eligible for Short-Term Fellowships.
-The exceptions to this rule are the ASEH, Cicero, NCAIS Faculty, NCAIS Graduate, Power-Tanner, Lipking, Weinberg, and Cappon Short-Term Fellowships.
+The exceptions to this rule are the ASEH, Cicero, NCAIS Faculty, NCAIS Graduate, Power-Tanner, Lipking, Weinberg, Cappon, and Newberry Historical Fiction Writing Short-Term Fellowships.

 The Newberry defines the Chicago-metropolitan area as the following counties: